John Callender (clergyman): Early life

-As a Harvard scholarship student, John Callender was supported by the benefactions of Thomas Hollis (1659–1731), a Baptist and Calvinist, and Thomas Brattle, then-Harvard College treasurer and a member of the Royal Society.
+As a Harvard scholarship student, John Callender was supported by the benefactions of Thomas Hollis, a Baptist and Calvinist, and Thomas Brattle, then-Harvard College treasurer and a member of the Royal Society.
 At graduation in 1726, young Callender was awarded the honor of delivering an address on the proposition, "Scriptura credendi et agendi est norma perfecta et sola," or "The perfect and only rule for believing and acting is Scripture."
 John Callender was baptized that same year in 1726 by his uncle, Elisha Callender, the pastor of First Baptist Church in Boston, a congregation previously led by grandfather Ellis Callender.
 He was voted a license to preach in 1727, and thereafter, he briefly preached and taught school at First Baptist Church in Swansea in Bristol County.

 Career as clergyman

 Until 1730, Callender served as pastor at a historic Baptist Church in Swansea, Massachusetts.
-After leaving the pulpit in Swansea, Callender settled in United Baptist Church (Newport, Rhode Island), where he remained for the rest of his life.
+After leaving the pulpit in Swansea, Callender settled in United Baptist Church, in Newport, Rhode Island, where he remained for the rest of his life.
 Callender was ordained on October 13, 1731, by his uncle Elisha Callender, a pastor at First Baptist Church in Boston, who delivered a sermon on New Testament Book of Matthew, 28.18-19.